 Sensors, Controls, and Novel Concepts

-Improving fossil energy and carbon management systems through advanced sensors and controls technologies
+Improving fossil energy and carbon management systems through advanced sensors and control technologies

-Sensors and Controls advances integration of technologies across the following primary research areas:
+The Sensors, Controls and Novel Concepts Program advances integration of technologies across the following primary research areas:

 harsh environmentls icon